-Here’s how to help protect yourself from hepatitis B:
+Here’s how to protect yourself from hepatitis B:

 - Get vaccinated.
-Vaccination is the best way to protect yourself against hepatitis B. It’s safe to get the vaccine during pregnancy.
-You can get it before or during pregnancy if you’re at high risk of hepatitis B.
+Vaccination is the best way to protect yourself against hepatitis B. You can get vaccinated for hepatitis B before or during pregnancy.

 - If you use street drugs, don’t share needles.